-- d.
-Routinely review progress of probable violations - Did state issue compliance actions for all probable violations discovered? e. - f.
-Can state demonstrate fining authority for pipeline safety violations? - Does Program Manager review, approve and monitor all compliance actions? g. (note: Program Manager or Senior Official should sign any NOPV or related
+- a.
+Were compliance actions sent to company officer or manager/board member if municipal/government system? - b.
+Were probable violations documented properly? - c.
+Resolve probable violations - d.
+Routinely review progress of probable violations - e.
+Did state issue compliance actions for all probable violations discovered? - f.
+Can state demonstrate fining authority for pipeline safety violations? - g.
+Does Program Manager review, approve and monitor all compliance actions?

+(note: Program Manager or Senior Official should sign any NOPV or related enforcement action)

-- Did state compliance actions give reasonable due process to all parties?
-Including "show cause" hearing, if necessary. - Within 30 days, conduct a post-inspection briefing with the owner or operator outlining any concerns - Within 90 days, to the extent practicable, provide the owner or operator with written preliminary findings of the inspection.
+- h.
+Did state compliance actions give reasonable due process to all parties?
+Including "show cause" hearing, if necessary. - i.
+Within 30 days, conduct a post-inspection briefing with the owner or operator outlining any concerns - j.
+Within 90 days, to the extent practicable, provide the owner or operator with written preliminary findings of the inspection.
 (Incident investigations do not need to meet 30/90-day requirement)

-There were seven probable violations found during 2021.
-Probable violations carried over from 2020 were corrected and closed per procedures.
-There were no probable violations carried over into 2022.
+There were 22 probable violations found during CY2022.
+21 Probable Violations were corrected during CY2022.
+Probable violations carried over from 2021 were corrected and closed per procedures.
+There were one probable violations carried over into 2023.

-- a. through e.
-No issues found. - f.
-No civil penalties were assessed in CY2021 for theseven probable violations found.
-Civil penalties were assessed during CY2017. - g.
-Yes, the Program Manager reviews, signs non-compliance letters and follows up until corrective actions are documented by the operators. - h.
+- a. e.
+No issues. - f.
+No civil penalties were assessed in CY2022 for the 22 probable violations found.
+Civil penalties were last assessed during CY2017. - g.
+The Program Manager reviews, signs non-compliance letters and follows up until corrective actions are documented by the operators. - h.
 Yes. - i. and j.
 No issues found. - 8 (Incident Investigations) Were all federally reportable incidents investigated, thoroughly 10 documented, with conclusions and recommendations?

-- Does state have adequate mechanism to receive and respond to operator reports of incidents, including after-hours reports? - b.
-Did state keep adequate records of Incident/Accident notifications received? - If onsite investigation was not made, did the state obtain sufficient information c. from the operator and/or by means to determine the facts to support the decision not to go on site? - d.
+- a.
+Does state have adequate mechanism to receive and respond to operator reports of incidents, including after-hours reports? - b.
+Did state keep adequate records of Incident/Accident notifications received? - c.
+If onsite investigation was not made, did the state obtain sufficient information from the operator and/or by means to determine the facts to support the decision not to go on site? - d.
 Were onsite observations documented? - e.
 Were contributing factors documented? - f.
-Were recommendations to prevent recurrences, where appropriate, documented? - Did state initiate compliance action for any violations found during any incident/accident investigation? - Did state assist Region Office or Accident Investigation Division (AID) by taking appropriate follow-up actions related to the operator incident reports to ensure accuracy and final report has been received by PHMSA? - Does state share any lessons learned from incidents/accidents?
+Were recommendations to prevent recurrences, where appropriate, documented? - g.
+Did state initiate compliance action for any violations found during any incident/accident investigation? - h.
+Did state assist Region Office or Accident Investigation Division (AID) by taking appropriate follow-up actions related to the operator incident reports to ensure accuracy and final report has been received by PHMSA? - .
+Does state share any lessons learned from incidents/accidents?

-There were four reportable incidents during 2021.
-Two were on distribution systems and two were on transmission systems.
+There were 10 reportable incidents during 2022.
+Three were on distribution systems and seven were on transmission systems.

 - a.
 The NCUC has an adequate mechanism to receive and respond to incidents. - b.
-The NCUC listing of incidents in a MSWord document matched the incidents in the PDM and the 2021 Progress Report. - c.
-The NCUC investigated all four incidents on site. - d.
+The NCUC listing of incidents in a MSWord document matched the incidents in the PDM and the 2022 Progress Report. - c.
+The NCUC investigated all 10 incidents on site. - d.
 No issues. - e.
 The NCUC agreed with contributing factors contained in operators' written reports. - f.
 Recommendations were not appropriate in these incidents. - g.
-Non-compliance was not identified in any of the incidents investigated. - h.
+Non-compliance was not identified in any of the incidents investigated.

+- h.
 No issues were identified. - i.
-Yes, at the NAPSR regional meeting annually. - or address any noted deficiencies?
+Yes, at the NCUC discussed the incidents that occurred in CY2022 during the NAPSR Southern Region virtual meeting in 2023. - Did state respond to Chairman's letter on previous evaluation within 60 days and correct or address any noted deficiencies?
 (If necessary) Chapter 8.1